-A multi-use open space creates a dynamic year-round meeting place for the community.
+A multi-use open space creates a dynamic year-round

 Future Friendly Planning

 Sustainable design minimizes environmental impact and protect future generations.

 Background & Planning Process

 The West District Master Plan and Guidelines outlined in this document are the result of a w.
 Consultation began in earnest with the launch of a developer-led engagement program in 2014, with community input and feedback providing vital touch-points in the evolution of the plan.